Defense attorney Mark Cogan gets his day in court and beats a speeding ticket

 “The government has to prove its case,” Cogan said.
 “Justice prevailed.”

-Bernstein, a defense attorney when he is not representing Milwaukie, declined to comment of the decision.
+Bernstein, a Portland, criminal defense attorneys when he is not representing Milwaukie, declined to comment of the decision.

 Cogan is no stranger to the Clackamas County Courthouse.
 He represented members of the Followers of Christ, an Oregon City faith-healing church, in three high-profile trials in recent years.